pecheylauren02/mp5_posh_portables/README.md

 </details>

 <details><summary>Back To Top Button</summary>

 - Fixed position button which scrolls the page back up to the top with a smooth scroll
 - The button only appears when the user has scrolled down the page slightly.
 This means it won't appear when a page is very short and doesn't require scrolling e.g. 404 page.
 - Uses JavaScript to implement functionality.
-- I had originally only included this on the products page but I decided it was really useful and included in on all pages.

 **Value to User**